 America's Trains fills this void with Journeys by Rail on luxurious rebuilt rail cars that travel as part of Amtrak or other trains with extended en-route layovers allowing passengers to enjoy a wide variety of activities while staying on board their luxurious resort on tracks.
 Cars are dropped off by one and picked up by another train.

 Older passenger cars are repaired to meet Amtrak mechanical specifications.
-Upper body interiors are rebuilt to provide ultimate passenger comfort and service.
+Interiors are rebuilt to provide ultimate passenger comfort and service.

 America's Trains will introduce several Train Sets, and a growing number of Private Cars.
-Additional activity cars with special event capabilities or that are configured for business use as traveling displays and for presentations will travel with Train Sets or alone.
+Additional activity cars with special event capabilities or that are configured for business use as traveling displays and for presentations will travel with Train Sets.
 As their improvements are completed, about 60 cars will be introduced within five years.
-Unscheduled service starts in 2013.
-Scheduled service starts in early 2014.
+Service starts in .